AccessKit/accesskit/README.md

 ### Documentation

 We realize that most developers who might use AccessKit are not experts in accessibility.
 So this project will need to include comprehensive documentation, including a conceptual overview for developers that are learning about accessibility for the first time.

+## License

+AccessKit is licensed under the [Apache License, Version 2.0](LICENSE-APACHE) or the [MIT license](LICENSE-MIT), at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in AccessKit by you, as defined in the Apache License, shall be dual-licensed as above, without any additional terms or conditions.

+Significant portions of AccessKit are derived from Chromium and are covered by its [BSD-style license](LICENSE.chromium).